wolfSSL/wolfBoot/docs/Targets.md

 Note: We have seen issues with vector table alignment, so the default image header size (IMAGE_HEADER_SIZE) has been increased to 1024 bytes to avoid potential issues.

-### Scenario 1: TrustZone Enabled
+### Scenario 1: TrustZone enabled, staging non-secure application

+#### Example description

+The implementation shows how to switch from secure application to non-secure application, thanks to the system isolation performed, which splits the internal Flash and internal SRAM memories into two parts:
+ - the first 256KB are used by wolfboot running in secure mode and the secure application
+ - the remaining available space is used for non-secure application and update partition

+The example configuration for this scenario is available in [/config/examples/stm32u5.config](/config/examples/stm32u5.config).

 #### Example Description

-The implementation shows how to switch from secure application to non-secure application, thanks to the system isolation performed, which splits the internal Flash and internal SRAM memories into two halves:
+The implementation shows how to switch from secure application to non-secure application, thanks to the system isolation performed, which splits the internal Flash and internal SRAM memories into two parts:
  - the first half for secure application
  - the second half for non-secure application